 - Abnormalities in the blood vessels within the brain

-Long-Term Consequences of Hypoxia
+Long-Term Consequences of Birth Injury

 It is important to note that a lack of oxygen at birth does not have to be severe in nature for it to impact the child immediately and in the future.
-Hypoxia at birth can lead to an array of debilitating conditions.
+Hypoxia can lead to an array of debilitating conditions.
 Some conditions, like hypoxic-ischemic encephalopathy (HIE) and brain injuries, often require extensive medical treatment that is long-term.
 All three of these acute brain injuries can lead to paralysis and cause severe brain damage.
 Generally, these debilitating injuries are prominent within 48-hours after perinatal hypoxia occurs.
 Some of the most common long-term medical condition untreated children develop include but are not limited to:

 - Cerebral Palsy (CP): This congenital disorder impacts the baby’s ability to use their muscles.
 Babies and growing infants who suffer from CP experience floppy or rigid limbs, involuntary motions, and exaggerated reflexes.
 Those who suffer from this condition may require long-term therapy, medications, and surgery.